Rupununi: Precolonial civilization

 Indigenous peoples have been part of the Rupununi landscape for millennia.
 Anthropologists have discovered Paleo-Indian petroglyphs, dated to be several thousands of years old along the course of the Rupununi river.
 Before the colonization of Guyana and the Rupununi region, the Makushi Amerindians, Wai-Wai and the Wapishana all inhabited the area.
-The Makushi migrated from what is now known as modern Brazil and Venezuela, to the northern areas of the Rupununi river, over four-hundred years ago.
-The Makushi Amerindians continue to live in the Rio Branco savannahs and northern Rupununi, surviving off of the abundance of fish, wildlife and forest resources of the area.
+The Makushi migrated from what is now known as modern Brazil and Venezuela, to the northern areas of the Rupununi river, more than 400 years ago.
+The Makushi Amerindians continue to live in the Rio Branco savannahs and northern Rupununi, surviving off of the abundance of fish, wildlife, and forest resources of the area.

-Age of exploration
+Age of European exploration

 Sir Walter Raleigh claimed that the Rupununi was where the famed El Dorado was situated, however he never explored the river.
-Other early explorers such as Charles Waterton and Robert Schomburgk attempted to locate El Dorado, and successfully managed to visit the supposed location of the South-American myth, which is in fact part of the northern Rupununi.
+Other early explorers such as Charles Waterton and Robert Schomburgk attempted to locate El Dorado, and successfully managed to visit the supposed location of the South American myth, which is in fact part of the northern Rupununi.
 However they never found El Dorado.

-20th century development
+20th-century development

-Guyana is a developing country that lacks sustainable economic, environmental and investment growth.
-Exploiting the Rupununi's resources through corporate agriculture, mining and petroleum extraction are potential pathways that Guyana could undertake.
+Guyana is a developing country that lacks sustainable economic, environmental, and investment growth.
+Exploiting the Rupununi's resources through corporate agriculture, mining, and petroleum extraction are potential pathways that Guyana could undertake.
 Extant roads such as the one connecting the Rupununi and the state of Roraima are being upgraded to travel all the way to Georgetown.
-A bridge has also been constructed on the Guyana-Brazil border, that links Lethem (Guyana) to Bonfim (Brazil).
-This infrastructure will facilitate the transportation of goods throughout the area, however it poses a threat to the Rupununi's fragile eco-system.
+A bridge has also been constructed on the Guyana-Brazil border that links Lethem (Guyana) to Bonfim (Brazil).
+This infrastructure will facilitate the transportation of goods throughout the area; however, it poses a threat to the Rupununi's fragile ecosystem.

-In order to formally protect the Rupununi's eco-system, NGO's and the Guyanese government have partnered up to attempt to enforce legislation to ban any prejudicial human activity towards the environment and wildlife in the Rupununi.
+In order to formally protect the Rupununi's ecosystem, NGO's and the Guyanese government have partnered up to attempt to enforce legislation to ban any prejudicial human activity towards the environment and wildlife in the Rupununi.

 Ecotourism and adventure tourism

 Ecotourism in the Rupununi is an important part of Guyana's economy, especially for the local Amerindian people.
 There are many ranches and lodges such as the Karanambu Ranch, a protected area for giant otters and other endangered species in the Rupununi, started by Tiny McTurk (1927), that generate revenue from tourists visiting the Rupununi.
 Near to Karanambu is the ecolodge Caiman House, a social enterprise that drives revenue to a public library, raising the pass rate into secondary school from near-zero in 2005 to 86% in 2019.

 Conservation International host a website on the Rupununi that includes details of ecotourism accommodation.
 Some tourists travel overland from Georgetown to Lethem via the Rupununi and on to Brazil, but the travel is very slow in the rainy season when the dirt roads degrade, and may be impossible.
-Rock View Lodge and The Pakaraima Mountain Inn are both near Annai 3–5 hours from Lethem.
+Rock View Lodge and The Pakaraima Mountain Inn are both near Annai 3 to 5 hours from Lethem.
 The Rupununi / Lethem Rodeo is a tourist attraction at Easter (during the dry season).